BIRDY MAN OF STRATHYRE

 Duncan has devoted many years studying the birds, insects, and variety of wildlife to be spotted around the village and our surrounding area.

 It is hoped visitors and local residents will add their own sighting information if not on Duncan's lists below but the species would need to be verified, ideally with supporting photographs if possible.

-Duncan joined Natural Research (Projects) in March 2009 and is currently employed as a full-time Field Ecologist.
+Duncan joined Natural Research (Projects) in March 2009 and was employed as a full-time Field Ecologist.

-In this role, he undertakes generic day to day and focussed species surveys, mainly in Central Scotland and Argyll.
-Duncan’s time with NRP has also included commercial research into the impact of wind farms on the red kite population of central Scotland, involving radio tracking red kites and conducting searcher and carcass removal trials to estimate rates of turbine strikes.
+In that role, he undertook generic day to day and focussed species surveys, mainly in Central Scotland and Argyll.
+Duncan’s time with NRP also included commercial research into the impact of wind farms on the red kite population of central Scotland, involving radio tracking red kites and conducting searcher and carcass removal trials to estimate rates of turbine strikes.

 Duncan previously worked for the Woodland Trust Scotland and then for the RSPB for nine years in the Loch Lomond and Trossachs National Park at Inversnaid Reserve.
 He was also RSPB’s red kite officer in Central Scotland when he was involved in radio telemetry and individual kite survival monitoring.

 Over the years, he has also worked on a wide range of other bird species including tree sparrow, pied flycatcher, capercaillie, peregrine, white-tailed eagle, and black grouse. black grouse work involved monitoring and finding lek sites, and monitoring deer fences for bird strikes.